This article has been fact checked by a Board Certified Pediatric Nurse Practitioner. Sources of information for the article are listed at the bottom.

 One way to do this is to set more attainable, short-term goals for your child.
 Reward them accordingly afterward.
 As they become used to exercise, consider increasing these goals.

-It is essential to have realistic expectations for your child when it comes to exercising to instill a lifetime habit of fitness.
-This can be tricky and sometimes difficult, but your child’s health care team can assist you in developing the right plan for your family.
+Having realistic expectations for your child regarding exercising is essential to instill a lifetime fitness habit.
+This can be tricky and sometimes difficult, but your child’s healthcare team can assist you in developing the right plan for your family.

 Lifelong Financial Assistance for Your Child's Birth Injury